Gokilp/Gokilp/Resume.md

 \vspace{\topsep} % Hacky fix for awkward extra vertical space
 \begin{tightemize}
 \item  Flipkart clone open-source project
- increasing codebase efficiency by 25 percentage and engaging a community
+ increasing codebase efficiency by \textbf{25 percentage} and engaging a community
-\item  Enhanced the user interface, resulting in an 85 percentage improve  in visual appeal and user engagement.
+\item  Enhanced the user interface, resulting in an \textbf{85 percentage} improve  in visual appeal and user engagement.
-\item Git for version control, managing code changes and collaborating effectively with the development team.
+\item Git for version control, managing code changes and\textbf{ collaborating effectively} with the development team.
 \end{tightemize}
 \sectionsep